phongduong/my-portfolio/data/posts/copy-event.md

 });
 ```

-Before starting, you cancel the event's default action.
+Because you will modify the selected text and set it back to the clipboard.
+You need to cancel the event's default action.
 Else, the event will use the original selected text.
-Because you will modify the selected text and set it back to the clipboard.

-You retrieve the selected text from `getSelection()` method of the `document`.
+You retrieve the selection from `getSelection()` method of the `document`.

 ```javascript
 document.addEventListener("copy", (event) => {